pulumi/docs/content/tutorials/pulumi-fundamentals/_index.md

 ## What you'll build

-The sample app we'll be building, the Pulumipus Boba Tea Shop, is a progressive web application (PWA) built with MongoDB, ExpressJS, React, and NodeJS (the MERN stack).
-It's a common implementation found in eCommerce applications.
+The sample app we'll be building, the Pulumipus Boba Tea Shop, is a progressive web application (PWA) built with MongoDB, ExpressJS, React, and Node.js (the MERN stack).
+It's a common stack used in eCommerce applications.
 We have adapted this application from [this repository](https://github.com/shubhambattoo/shopping-cart).
 The app consists of a frontend client, a backend REST server to manage transactions, and a MongoDB instance for storing product data.

 Let's get started!